 Serving Stamford, Danbury, Bridgeport and all of Connecticut

 If you or someone you love has received inadequate care from a staff member at Bridgeport Hospital or another medical facility in Connecticut, you may be eligible to seek compensation by filing a medical malpractice claim.
-To find out if you qualify to file a claim, contact the Connecticut medical malpractice lawyers at Berkowitz Hanna today.
+To find out if you qualify to file a claim, contact the Connecticut medical malpractice lawyers at Berkowitz and Hanna LLC today.

 Bridgeport Hospital is a 383 private not-for-profit teaching hospital.
 It has 425 beds including 42 beds licensed under Yale New Haven Children’s Hospital.
 Bridgeport Hospital’s Connecticut Burn Center sees burn patients from across Connecticut and neighboring states.
 It is the only burn center in Connecticut.

 Bridgeport Hospital is a member of the Yale New Haven Health System along with:

 The hospital also has:

 - Almost 600 active attending physicians from more than 60 subspecialties